RossJayJones/rossjayjones.github.io/_posts/2018-09-29-injecting-services-into-validation-attributes-aspnetcore.md

 ### Fetching the data

 We need a way to fetch the data for our custom validation.
 This can be done using a DbContext or a service call.
 For this example we have created a simple validation context factory for brevity.
-This does nothing but return some sample data using async/await immediately fulfilled task.
+This does nothing but return some sample data using an immediately fulfilled task.

 {% highlight C# %}
 public class CustomValidationContextFactory